-It’s essential noting that the surveyor shouldn’t work for either party.
+It’s essential to note that the surveyor shouldn’t work for either party.
 That means a Party Wall Surveyor shouldn’t work for a client, they just administer the act and must do that impartially plus fairly.

 You are supposed to have confidence in the fairness of the agreed surveyor because if you’ve any doubts concerning the impartiality of the suggested surveyor, it simply implies to the Building Owner he has accepted your preferred surveyor to reduce his cost.
 That’s after all that he’s asking you to do.

 Note that if an accepted surveyor is used, you can’t refer disagreements to the third surveyor.
-Typically, your course of action is only appealing court against the award.
+Typically, your course of action is only appealing to the court against the award.

 3. Appoint Your Surveyor to Be the One Who will Carry out the SOC